CMSgov/dpc-static-site/_pages/support.md

   </div>
   <div class="tablet:grid-col tablet:order-1 padding-top-2">
     <h2>We're here to help</h2>
-    <p> As CMS continues to gather feedback from users on the Data at the Point of Care (DPC) pilot, we will likely add more FAQs to this page.
-If you have a question that is not listed below, please reach out through the [DPC Google Group](https://groups.google.com/d/forum/dpc-api).
+    <p>The Data at the Point of Care (DPC) team is here for feedback, troubleshooting, and general questions.
+If you can’t find answers in our documentation or API data page, start with our [Google Group](https://groups.google.com/g/dpc-api).
+You can also email [dpcinfo@cms.hhs.gov](mailto:dpcinfo@cms.hhs.gov).
+We check this mailbox frequently and respond as soon as we can.
     </p>
-    <a href="https://groups.google.com/g/dpc" target="_blank" rel="noopener noreferrer" class="usa-button margin-top-2">Join the Google Group</a>
   </div>
 </div>